 The geographical coordinates are measured by a handheld GPS device, which uses WGS84 as the reference coordinate system.
 The height above MSL is determined from the best available contour maps.
-The geomagnetic co-ordinates are approximations, calculated using the 12th generation International Geomagnetic Reference Field (IGRF) at epoch 2016.5.
-On-line access to models (including IGRF), charts and navigational data are available at http://www.geomag.bgs.ac.uk/data_service/models compass/home
+The geomagnetic co-ordinates are approximations, calculated using

-3. The Observatory Operation
+3. The observatory operation